How Long Does It Take to Get Over Your Ex? Timeline & Truth

 You simply notice one day that you went a little longer without thinking of them.

-Or that you were able to imagine a future that did not revolve around their return.
+Or you imagine a future that does not depend on their return.

 These changes can be easy to miss because they arrive gently.